Nick Kypreos

 Nikos "Nick" Kypreos (born June 4, 1966) is a Canadian former professional ice hockey left winger who played eight seasons in the National Hockey League (NHL) for the Hartford Whalers, Washington Capitals, New York Rangers and Toronto Maple Leafs.
-He is a former hockey analyst on the Sportsnet cable television network in Canada.
+He is currently a hockey analyst on the Sportsnet cable television network in Canada.

 Playing career

 Of Greek descent, Kypreos was born in Toronto, Ontario.
 As a youth, he played in the 1979 Quebec International Pee-Wee Hockey Tournament with a minor ice hockey team from Wexford, Toronto.
 He was an effective goal scorer in juniors with the North Bay Centennials of the Ontario Hockey League (OHL).
 He was a prolific scorer and finished second in the league for goals scored, with 62, in the 1985–86 OHL season, leading the top scoring Centennials to second place in the regular season.

 Kypreos struggled to score at the NHL level and immediately became known as an enforcer, a role he maintained throughout his pro career.
 He was never drafted by an NHL team, but was signed as a free agent by the Philadelphia Flyers on the eve of his second junior season.
 However, his NHL career began with the Washington Capitals.
 His best NHL season came in 1992–93 while a member of the Hartford Whalers, when he scored a career-best 17 goals while earning 325 penalty minutes, which was the fourth-highest penalty minute total in the league that season.

 In 1994, Kypreos was a member of the Stanley Cup champion New York Rangers.